Sienci-Labs/Resources/longmill/assembly/lm-assembling-add-ons.md

 You can check that it's now zeroed on the material corner by first taking the touch plate off the material and removing the magnet from the router collet before pressing "Return to Zero".

-If the probing was <strong>unsuccessful</strong>, then it'll be indicated by the cutting bit not returning to where you started the probe cycle or the machine will be put into an 'ALARM' state.
+If the probing was **unsuccessful**, then it'll be indicated by the cutting bit not returning to where you started the probe cycle or the machine will be put into an 'ALARM' state.
 To bring it out of the alarm state, press the "Soft Reset" button followed by the "Unlock" button and that will put the machine back into its 'IDLE' state.
 An unsuccessful probing cycle can result from an incorrectly positioned probe, the magnet not attached to the collet properly, starting too far outside the circular logo, and the probe not being plugged into the controller.
 Be sure to verify your setup before attempting another probing cycle.

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p7_USGAlarm.png){.aligncenter .size-medium}